Check out some great RC flying eBooks

 - when it all goes horribly wrong!

-Browse Red Rocket Hobbies for that new plane!
-RC airplane crashes are all part of the fun, and you need to write off a few models now and again - it makes you a better rc pilot (so I've heard...).
+RC airplane crashes are all part of the hobby, and you need to write off a few planes now and again - it makes you a better rc pilot (so I've heard...).

-So, without further ado, here are some 'nasty moments' from the world of rc flying...
+So thanks to everyone who has shared their shame, and without further ado here are some 'nasty moments' from the world of rc flying...

 A soft field saves the day